Chapter 4: The Rebellion Strikes Black!

 The probot’s black colour also recalled Robby the Robot in FORBIDDEN PLANET, making it Probby the Probot.
 An ominous link, as no sooner did it float away from its impact crater like Gor than the POV switched to the sight of Hamill’s young Skywalker-back after surviving a Great car Crash of his own on January 11, 1977-immediately linking Luke to insidious and alienated machine brains right at the beginning of the film.
 Soon after, Luke was attacked by a Wampa Kid monster-which uncannily resembled me after waking up in the morning, in one of the most eerie and nightmarish memories of the future of the entire dread Zone Wars-which rose up out of nowhere like the Tusken Kid monster that attacked Skywalker on Tatooine in STAR WARS EPISODE IV: A NEW HOPE.
 This attack occurred immediately after Skywalker told Solo over his Dick Tracy wrist communicator that he was going to check out the probot ‘meteor’ crash on his tauntaun charger-a horse-like creature with a Totoish name that confirmed that the Western narrative as well as the Ozian structure had both returned to STAR WARS EPISODE V: THE EMPIRE STRIKES BACK-for Skywalker and Solo were travelling on their own paths on Hoth like C3P0 and R2D2 initially did on Tatooine at the beginning of STAR WARS EPISODE IV: A NEW HOPE.
 Coming so soon after Skywalker saw the aroused and alienated probot land on Hoth, this Wampa Kid monster attack confirmed Probby’s insidious link to FORBIDDEN PLANET, and also confirmed that incestuous undercurrents continued to haunt Skywalker in STAR WARS EPISODE V: THE EMPIRE STRIKES BACK, Forcing Luke to continue the Journey of Self Discovery in order to come to grips with these undercurrents.
 Indeed, the ‘pa’ at the end of Wampa evoked the Dark Father of STAR WARS EPISODE IV: A NEW HOPE, and prepared us for the arrival of Darth Vader on Hoth-and for the later 3D holocast arrival of the Wicked Emperor Palpatine on the Executor.
 Significantly, Des Webb’s Wampa Kid monster also dragged Skywalker off to its underground wamp rat lair after assaulting him, the first of four subterranean, THX 1138 and tomb-like labyrinths that Skywalker descended into in STAR WARS EPISODE V: THE EMPIRE STRIKES BACK that implied that Lucas was fighting off fears of another THX 1138 disaster as well as exorcising incestuous nightmares in his latest film.

 Seeing Skywalker hanging upside down from the roof of the Wampa’s cave by ice shackles and unable to escape also confirmed that he was still the Tin Luke and in need of further Forceful lessons.
 A Journey of Self Discovery that soon restarted, for Luke luckily proved that he was worthy of further training by defeating-but not killing-this larger Kid monster by breaking free from his frozen feet shackles and hacking off the ironically right arm of the Wampa-a neat dismemberment that evoked Ben’s quick work in Mel’s Cantina on Tatooine-and clambering out of its subterranean underworld lair.
-To be reborn in the THX 1138-like lunar limbo of Hoth, where Kenobi returned as a Glinda the Good Force ghost and advised him to go to Dagobah-a planet name which evoked the dog-like daggits of BATTLESTAR GALACTICA-and restart his Journey of Self Discovery with a mysterious new Great Oz Jedi Master named Yoda who instructed Kenobi.
+To be reborn in the THX 1138-like lunar limbo of Hoth, where Kenobi returned as a Glinda the Good Force ghost and advised him to go to Dagobah, a planet name which evoked a dagoba, a dome-shaped shrine for sacred relics of the Buddha and his Saints, preparing us for Luke returning to his Journey of Self Discovery with a mysterious new Great Oz Jedi Master named Yoda who instructed Kenobi.
 This was a curious development, for it was unclear who was symbolized by Yoda.
 For while Kurosawa was a student of Ford, linking him to Vader, Ford was a student of no one, as he became involved with film art as a gopher in the early years of Hollywood silent film art when there were still no significant mentors…

 Significantly, while young Skywalker successfully fought off and escaped from the Wampa Kid monster and communed with Kenobi the Good, Solo returned to the new hidden fortress of the Rebels on his own tauntaun.
 Here we quickly discovered that while still with Leia, Luke and the Rebellion, Solo still had to pay off his debt to Jabba the Hutt.
 This reaffirmed his link to Coppola, and underlined that Lucas was still obsessed with Black Thursday despite flying high on the success of AMERICAN GRAFFITI and STAR WARS EPISODE IV: A NEW HOPE.
 Indeed, this reminder of the repayment to Warner Brothers reiterated that Lucas was worried that STAR WARS EPISODE V: THE EMPIRE STRIKES BACK would be as unsuccessful as his other sequel MORE AMERICAN GRAFFITI, causing a new THX 1138 disaster that would financially ruin him, end his dreams of J.D.
 Jedi film artist independence and prevent him from completing the Skywalker Ranch film facility that he was constructing north of San Francisco.
 A significant implication, and one that implied that Lucas looked on Coppola as comrade rather than foe in STAR WARS EPISODE V: THE EMPIRE STRIKES BACK, no doubt due to the fact that the film had been written and filmed before Coppola released and possibly attacked Lucas in APOCALYPSE NOW.